awzhenyi/leetcode/src/my-website/neetcode150/Greedy/Jump Game II.md

 https://leetcode.com/problems/jump-game-ii/

 BFS style (go by level, at each level check the furthest u can reach, that will be the end_bound of the next level).
+BFS works because we are finding minimum jumps to get to last index.

 ```python
 class Solution: